-To shoot an image with BEST SHOT
+■ To shoot an image with BEST SHOT

-- 1. In the REC mode, touch "00000" (Show Icons).
+- 1. In the REC mode, touch "ooooo" (Show Icons).

 - 2. Touch the recording mode icon.

+- Touch "B" (BEST SHOT).

+This will display a menu of BEST SHOT scenes.

 - 4. Touch the scene you want to select.

-- Touching " " on the monitor screen and then touching a BEST SHOT scene will display detailed information about the scene. - 5.
-Press the shutter button (if you are shooting a snapshot) or touch "⊜" (Movie) (if you are shooting a movie). - With some BEST SHOT scenes, the message "Busy...
+- 5. Press the shutter button (if you are shooting a snapshot) or touch " " (Movie) (if you are shooting a movie). - With some BEST SHOT scenes, the message "Busy...
 Please wait..." will appear on the monitor screen after you press the shutter button.
 The camera is in the process of recording an image until the message appears.
 Keep the camera still.
 The image processing operation takes some time to complete after the message appears.
 You will not be able to record another image while the message is displayed.

-BEST SHOT Precautions
+■ BEST SHOT Precautions

 - BEST SHOT scene images were not shot using this camera. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are configured after you select a BEST SHOT scene.
 Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera. - Movie recording can be performed while one of the BEST SHOT scenes below is selected.
 Note that if "HS240" is selected for the movie quality setting, movies will be recorded using the auto recording "Auto" setting.
-HS Night Scene HS Night Scene Portrait Ecod Nails
+HS Night Scene, HS Night Scene Portrait, Food, Nails